JuniorSilva1998/LBMAparapi/README.md

 # LBMAparapi
 Project for Lattice Boltzmann Method using Aparapi in a Java Program

-The LBM program is a project I worked with as part of my university course.
+The LBM program was developed as part of  a project for university.

 It was written in Java and was developed using NetBeans IDE 8.2.
+For GPU programming Aparapi 1.8.0 was used.

 Aparapi may need to be initialized.
 In case of problems, follow these steps:
 Go to "Aparapi" folder.